Sam-programs/expand.nvim/README.md

 ```
 The final item in the list is used as a fallback if all other matches fail.

-If there is no custom pair(s) for a filetype the plugin defaults to `default_rule`, there is also a `default_options` key which is used on all rules that don't have a value for an option.
+If there are no rules for a filetype the plugin defaults to `default_rule`, there is also a `default_options` key which is used on all rules that don't have a value for an option.
 ```lua
 config = {
     default_rule = {